rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 the crate, even on a nightly compiler.
 This restriction only applies across crate boundaries, unstable items may be used within the crate they are defined.

+The `issue` field specifies the associated GitHub [issue number].
+This field is required and all unstable features should have an associated tracking issue.
+In rare cases where there is no sensible value `issue = "none"` is used.

 The `unstable` attribute infects all sub-items, where the attribute doesn't have to be reapplied.
 So if you apply this to a module, all items in the module will be unstable.